viktorsapozhok/viktorsapozhok.github.io/_posts/2020-08-02-docker-postgres-grafana.md

   - influxdb
   - grafana
   - geoloop
+  - geojson
   - animated-map
   - geoloop-panel
   - worldmap-panel
-meta: "Multi-container docker app with Postgres, InfluxDB and Grafana.
+meta: "Docker app with Postgres, InfluxDB and Grafana.
     Building animated maps with GeoLoop Panel plugin."
 ---

-This tutorial provides a quick guide of how to install a dashboard environment from Grafana, Postgres and InfluxDB with docker-compose, create map overlays with Worldmap Panel plugin and build animated maps using GeoLoop Panel plugin.
+This tutorial provides a quick guide of how to install a dashboard environment from Grafana, PostgreSQL and InfluxDB with docker-compose, create map overlays with Worldmap Panel plugin and build animated maps using GeoLoop Panel plugin.

 To illustrate the process of building the animated maps with GeoLoop,